 If there is a need for an extension under special circumstances, an extension of six months may be granted, subject to the approval of the president of the court.
 If there is a need for a further extension, the approval of the higher-level court is required.

-When special procedure is applied, the court shall conclude the adjudication within one month of the case being accepted or within one month of the expiration of the term set forth in the public announcement.
+When a summary procedure is applied, the court shall conclude the adjudication within three months of the case being accepted.
+Under special circumstances that require an extension, the president of the court may render a one-month extension.